seandonna/from-lantern/text/010-StartingOut.md

 ## Starting Out {#starting-out .unnumbered}

-We left from the Deering Estate.
+We left from the Deering Estate on a boat from the [Biscayne National Park Institute](https://www.biscaynenationalparkinstitute.org/).
+Donna arranged the tickets for us.

 \[INSERT IMAGE: \"Vizcaya orchid\" IMG_1119.JPG\]